Utah Fall Color Gold

 Bryce Canyon National Park

-Story and Photos by Lee Daley Editor’s Note: This is an update on current conditions for Utah’s parks: Often overlooked for New England or the Smoky Mountains, Utah’s national parks and woodlands–combined with local live performances, museums and galleries–offer not only stunning colors but rich cultural experiences.
+Story and Photos by Lee Daley.
+Editor’s Note: This is an update on current conditions for Utah’s parks: Often overlooked for New England or the Smoky Mountains, Utah’s national parks and woodlands–combined with local live performances, museums and galleries–offer not only stunning colors but rich cultural experiences.
 You’ll find Utah fall color gold throughout Zion National Park, Cedar Breaks and Kolob Canyon.
 Here, Mother Nature’s paintbrush sketches a brilliant palette of orange, gold and scarlet set against a backdrop of soaring red rock towers, deep canyons and massive monoliths.
 Another bonus is that Utah fall color gold glitters well into November with most, if not all, trails open and ready for your escape into color nirvana.
 Here are my top tips for a Utah fall color gold getaway.

 Color: A prime starting point is Zion National Park, the state’s oldest and most visited attraction.
 You can choose the hike that best suits your fitness level, from the easy Riverside Walk with soaring sentinels of sandstone walls or the more difficult, short but steep, Weeping Rock Trail.
 Here is where you’ll find stunning stands of golden aspen and red maple.
 Zion generously shares the glory of Utah fall color gold.
 This year, shuttle service through Zion began on July 1, 2020.
 Advance tickets are required.